-BHDI does not award credit for prior experiential learning in its degree programs.
+BHDI may award academic credits for prior experiential learning.

 All transfer credits must be approved by the Department Chairperson and must be consistent with the course requirements.

 Transfer of Credit for Veterans

 Students who wish to receive veteran benefits MUST submit a statement of previous training to the school for consideration.
 If the evaluation determines that credit can be allowed, then, the student and the DVA shall be notified.
 Any credit granted shall be indicated on the Enrollment Certification (VA Form 22-1999) and the Enrollment Agreement.